 In 7.1.0, a participant stops sending bootstrap messages to all unicast locators that belong to a remote participant once the participant has received the remote participant's full configuration in a configuration message (DATA(Pc)).
 This includes any unicast locators that are initial peers.
 The participant also removes any multicast locators that the remote participant is using that are not initial peers.
-The participant is using if they are also part of the initial peers list.
+The participant continues to send bootstrap messages to any multicast locators that the remote participant is using if they are also part of the initial peers list.
 This allows the participant to still discover any other participants with the same multicast receive address.